scharlton2/solver_dev_manual/source/04/03_04_gridgenerator_add_load_cond.rst

 the grid will be created with the condition you specified on [Grid Creation] dialog.

-Refer to 5.3.1 for the relation between definitions of grid generating condition and the iRIClib subroutines to load them.
-Refer to 6.3.5 for the detail of subroutines to load grid generating conditions.
+Refer to :ref:`calccond_def_examples` for the relation between definitions of grid generating condition and the iRIClib subroutines to load them.
+Refer to :ref:`iriclib_load_calccond` for the detail of subroutines to load grid generating conditions.

 .. code-block:: fortran
    :caption: Source codewith lines to load grid generating conditions